raspdevpy/ccdoc/guide/Random/randomTextBiased.md

 # $randomTextBiased

-Similar to [$randomText](./randomText.md), but with weighted randomness!
+Similar to `$randomText`, but with weighted randomness!
 This allows you to influence the probability of specific text being selected.

 ## Usage